SummaryRead the full fact sheet

 Treatment of hepatitis C

-New all-tablet (oral) treatments have greatly improved the outcomes for people with hepatitis C. These treatments can cure more than 95% of individuals with chronic hepatitis C. There are several new tablets that are used in combination to treat all hepatitis C strains (genotypes).
+Since 2016, new all-tablet (oral) treatments have greatly improved the outcomes for people with hepatitis C. These treatments can cure more than 95% of individuals with chronic hepatitis C and the new tablets are used to treat all hepatitis C strains (genotypes).
 They are effective for people with no liver damage and those who have more advanced liver damage or cirrhosis.